greymd/tmux-xpanes/README.md

 ## Shell variables

-`xpanes` referes to following shell variables.
+`xpanes` refers to following shell variables.
-Add the statement to your default login shell's configure file (i.e `.bashrc`, `.zshrc`) to change them as you like.
+Add the statement to your default shell's configure file (i.e `.bashrc`, `.zshrc`) to change them as you like.

 ### `TMUX_XPANES_EXEC`